nshlgupta15/NLPist/README.md

 python3 model.py test
 ```

-Expected Output will be a Accuracy printed and you should inside which model will be saved.

 ## Output

+Expected Output will be the accuracy printed out onto the console and confusion matrix will also be displayed.

 Test accuracy is: 0.5645978009259259